Fly tying: Patterns

 The fly pattern is the recipe for any particularly named fly.
 In older literature, especially prior to the 20th century, fly patterns were referred to as dressings.
 The pattern specifies the size range and type of hook to be used, materials including type, color and size, and in some cases specific instructions on the order of application of materials and how to achieve a particular effect or configuration.
 Fly patterns allow tyers to consistently reproduce any given fly over time.
 A Light Cahill dry fly produced by one tyer will look remarkably similar to the same fly produced by a completely different tyer if the pattern is followed with reasonable accuracy and with comparable materials.
 Patterns may also lay out alternatives for different materials and variations.

 Traditionally, fly patterns have been found in fly-fishing and fly-tying literature and periodicals.
 Although fly patterns do provide some consistency, different writers may publish patterns with small to moderate differences across pattern descriptions for the same fly.
 In many cases, greatest differences are in the tying technique rather than in the form, color or materials.
 Fly patterns may or may not have an image or drawing of the finished fly to guide the tyer.
 Historically, fly patterns have been included in texts that discuss fishing with a particular genre of fly, fly-fishing technique or fly-fishing for specific species or genre of gamefish.
 There are, however, texts that are pure fly pattern and tying references with little or no instruction on how to fish them.

 The Internet has made available new avenues for fly tying instruction, especially with step by step illustrated instructions with tying recipes published on websites and YouTube videos.
 In-person fly tying instruction and observation is another valuable source for learning fly tying.

-Salmon flies have historically been the one of the most complex and elaborate artificial flies to tie.
+Salmon flies have historically been one of the most complex and elaborate artificial flies to tie.
 Texts describing fly tying techniques often use an image of a salmon fly to describe all the parts of an artificial fly.

 The typical fly pattern appears something like one of the illustrative patterns below for the Adams dry fly (without tying instructions) or the Clouser Deep Minnow (with tying instructions).
 Based on the fly pattern, a knowledgeable fly tyer can reproduce the fly with the materials specified.

 Historically, fly pattern types have evolved along with fly fishing itself and today there are generally recognized pattern types.
 However, none are absolute, as there is much crossover in patterns and pattern types.
 Typically the fly tyer will encounter patterns classified as dry, wet, soft hackle (wet fly with hackle collar), emerger, nymph, scud (freshwater crustaceans), terrestrial (hoppers), streamer, salmon (Atlantic), Steelhead trout and Pacific salmon, bass, popper, panfish, Carp, saltwater, Northern pike, Bonefish, or musky fly patterns.
 Even within these categories, there can be many sub-categories of imitative and non-imitative fly patterns.